Bambi Woods Was The Hottest Adult Film Star Of The 1970s - And No One Knows What Happened To Her

 Her Debbie days featured a few other roles peppered in, and many assumed Woods's rising star would make her a household name in the film industry.
 Instead, the exact opposite happened.
 Woods seemingly vanished after the third installment of Debbie, and has not been seen or heard from since then.

-It's Rumored Woods Died From A Drug Overdose
+It's Rumored Woods Passed From An OD

 She May Be Living The Simple Life In Iowa